To qualify for an HHSFMO scholarship, you must:

 My source of recommendation did not receive the e-mail with the link to the online recommendation form.
 How can I send them another link?

-Please contact our office with the name and contact information of your source of recommendation.
+Please send an e-mail to email@example.com with the name and contact information of your source of recommendation.
 We will re-send the link to them.

 If my recommendation gave me a handwritten letter, can I submit it to you?

 No. In order for the recommendation to be accepted and your application to be considered complete, the recommender must fill out the recommendation questionnaire that is e-mailed by the scholarship fund.

 My source of recommendation is unable to complete the recommendation form before the deadline.
 What should I do?

 Recommendations must be submitted on or before March 29.
 It is your responsibility to follow up with the people you have listed as your sources of recommendation and make sure that they are able to complete the form before the deadline.
 If they are unable to do so and you choose to include a different source of recommendation that is able to complete the process in time, please send an e-mail to firstname.lastname@example.org that includes the name, e-mail and phone number of your alternative source of recommendation.